 Vettriano took up painting as a hobby in the 1970s, when a girlfriend bought him a set of artist's paints for his 21st birthday.
 His earliest paintings, under his birth name "Jack Hoggan", were copies or pastiches of impressionist paintings; his first painting was a copy of Claude Monet's Poppy Fields.
 Much of Jack Vettriano's influence came from studying paintings at the Kirkcaldy Museum and Art Gallery.

 Jack Vettriano's 1992 painting "The Singing Butler" became a best-selling image in Britain in 2004 when it sold at auction for £744,800, a record at the time for any Scottish painting, and for any painting ever sold in Scotland.

 All of the Jack Vettriano pictures in the gallery, unless marked sold, are for sale and are available for purchase from ourselves.
-If you would like further information on any of our artworks, or you are interested in purchasing any of the pictures and you require additional images then please do not hesitate to contact us and we will be happy to provide these on request.
+If you would like further information on any of our artworks, or you are interested in purchasing any of the pictures then please do not hesitate to contact us.

 Further images and more detailed information is available by clicking on the image of an artwork.
 Pricing is available on request by selecting one of the artwork thumbnails and clicking ENQUIRE